eprbell/dali-rp2/docs/developer_faq.md

 Read the [Internal Design](../README.dev.md#internal-design) section of the Developer Documentation (and in particular the Plugin subsections).

 ### How to Develop a DaLI Pair Converter Plugin?
 Read the [Internal Design](../README.dev.md#internal-design) section of the Developer Documentation (and in particular the Plugin subsections).

+### How to Develop a DaLI Country Plugin?
+Read the [Internal Design](../README.dev.md#internal-design) section of the Developer Documentation (and in particular the Plugin subsections).

 ### How Does DaLI Merge Transactions Between Different Exchanges/Wallets?